animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Regions can be persistent. {data-store-name} ensures that all the data you put into a Region that is configured for persistence is written to disk in a way that is recoverable the next time you recreate the Region.
+Regions can be persistent.
+GemFire ensures that all the data you put into a Region that is configured for persistence is written to disk in a way that is recoverable the next time you recreate the Region.
-Doing so lets data be recovered after machine or process failure or even after an orderly shutdown and subsequent restart of the {data-store-name} data node.
+Doing so lets data be recovered after machine or process failure or even after an orderly shutdown and subsequent restart of the GemFire data node.

 </div>

 <div class="paragraph">

-To enable persistence with {sdg-name}, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
+To enable persistence with Spring Data for GemFire, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
 shows: